AmazingYe-oss/edu-rag-bot/README_EN.md

 ## Cloud Native Delivery Workflow

-The project adopts a dual-repository GitOps architecture, separating the application source code repository from the Kubernetes manifest repository.
+The project adopts a Dual-Repository GitOps architecture, completely decoupling the business source code from the Kubernetes infrastructure configurations.

 ```mermaid
 flowchart LR